 The Concert Choir is a select chorus requiring an audition.
-The Concert Choir traditionally serves as a touring ensemble.
-Auditions are scheduled during the first week of classes in the fall term.
+Auditions are scheduled during the first two days of classes in the fall semester.
 Rehearsals are held MWF from 12:00 to 12:50 PM.
 Participation in the ensemble may be used in fulfillment of the Fine Arts requirements at Marietta College.